PathwayCommons/guide/_datasets/TCGA_Ovarian_Cancer/process_data.md

 In this section we will assess differential expression of RNA species between subtypes.
 Our over-overarching goal is to generate a list of those expressed genes ranked according to a probability value (p-value) suitable for downstream analysis using [Gene Set Enrichment Analysis](http://software.broadinstitute.org/gsea/index.jsp).
 By then end of this discussion you should:

 1. Be able to use the [R](https://www.r-project.org/) package [edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html) to filter, normalize and test for differential expression
-2. Obtain a list of genes for TCGA HGS-OvCa ranked by differential expression  suitable for GSEA
+2. Obtain a list of genes for TCGA HGS-OvCa ranked by a p-value for differential expression and suitable for GSEA

 <br/>
 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_overview }}){: .img-responsive.slim }